gzak/Unity.Mvc.Wcf/README.md

 ## What does it do

-The goal of this package is to minmize the cross-cutting concern of WCF services.
+The goal of this package is to minmize the cross-cutting concern of using WCF services in your MVC controllers.
 Normally, you have two options.
 You can add a WCF Service Reference to your project, which is rather clunky as it adds a lot of messy code generated files to your solution and requires the service to be acitvely running somewhere, which may not always be the case.
 In fact, many times the service hasn't been written yet, just the contract.
 The other option is to provide your own stub implementation which merely shuttles parameters and results back and forth between the client and the server of the service.
 This too is less than ideal as it forces you to write code.

 Furthermore, you can't use the service client as if it were a pure interface.
 You have to always keep it in a `using` block